therealdreg/therealdreg.github.io/content/en/docs/BinaryIO/_index.md

 ## b00010010 (0x12) - Setup pulse-width modulation (requires 5 byte setup)

 Configure and enable pulse-width modulation output in the AUX pin.

 Requires a 5 byte configuration sequence.

+Equations to calculate the PWM frequency and period are in the PIC24F output compare manual.

+- Bit 0 and 1 of the first configuration byte set the prescaler value.
+- The Next two bytes set the duty cycle register, high 8bits first.
+- The final two bytes set the period register, high 8bits first.

 Responds 0x01 after a complete sequence is received.

-The PWM remains active after leaving binary bitbang mode!
+{{< alert color="warning" title="Warning" >}}The PWM remains active after leaving binary bitbang mode!{{< /alert >}}

-Equations to calculate the PWM frequency and period are in the PIC24F output compare manual.
-Bit 0 and 1 of the first configuration byte set the prescaler value.
-The Next two bytes set the duty cycle register, high 8bits first.
-The final two bytes set the period register, high 8bits first.
+{{< alert title="Note" >}}Further down on this page, you will find examples of how to generate the 5 byte setup.{{< /alert >}}

 ----------------